Thompa666/sniff-cookies/README.md

 ### Default

-Here is an example of the default output :
+Here is an example of the default output:

 	Host : www.html-kit.com
 	IP sources : 192.168.20.22